boldflight/BibleConverter/test_EPUB/output/jer.md

 ### Baruch and Jeremiah Write Another Scroll

-[27] The **Lord’**s message came to Jeremiah after the king had burned the scroll with the words Baruch had written down at Jeremiah’s dictation.
+[27] The **Lord**'s message came to Jeremiah after the king had burned the scroll with the words Baruch had written down at Jeremiah’s dictation.
 [28] “Get another scroll and write on it everything that was written on the original scroll that King Jehoiakim of Judah burned.
 [29] Tell King Jehoiakim of Judah, ‘The **Lord** says, “You burned the scroll.
 You asked Jeremiah, ‘How dare you write in this scroll that the king of Babylon will certainly come and destroy this land and wipe out all the people and animals on it?’”
 [30] So the **Lord** says concerning King Jehoiakim of Judah, “None of his line will occupy the throne of David.
 His dead body will be thrown out to be exposed to scorching heat by day and frost by night.